The many benefits of regular exercise have been known for years, and each year new research data supports this.

 How to Keep it Up?

-- Do what is fun for you – individualize your workout
+- Do what is fun for you – individualize your workout.

-- Develop a support system to keep you on your workout schedule
+- Develop a support system to keep you on your workout schedule - get a workout buddy.

-What are the Warning Signs While Exercising?
+Watch for Warning Signs While Exercising?

 - Chest pain or pressure, shortness of breath

-- Dizziness, lightheadedness, blurred vision, faintness
+- Dizziness, lightheadedness, blurred vision, feeling faint

 - Paleness or cyanosis (bluish skin)